Beranet/Beranet/README.md

-You can say hello to me on [LinkedIn](https://www.linkedin.com/in/lucas-berard-5a4653241/), or by email at lucas.berard@mobiskill.fr 📫 👋🏼
+You can say hello to me on [LinkedIn](https://www.linkedin.com/in/lucas-berard-5a4653241/), or by email at berard.lucas23@gmail.com 📫 👋🏼

 ## ⛷️ À propos de moi :